srappel/srappel.github.io/_pages/about.md

 ---

 Stephen Appel lives and works in Milwaukee, Wisconsin and is a librarian, GIS expert, Geographer, coder, and believes in not being a jerk.
 In his free time, he's hanging out with his cat Sputnik, playing video games, hiking, biking, camping, cooking, or, most likely, getting distracted.

-## Wisconsin Old Fashioned

-* Muddle an orange slice, some bar cherries with syrup, and bitters in the bottom of a large glass

-* Fill the glass with ice

-* Add a large serving or 2 of Brandy (nothing fancy)

-* Finish with a splash of 7-Up or Squirt

 <br>

 My Job